 Step 1 – Get the raw data

-I got a techie friend to write a script to scrap the data from those sites for the car Honda City.
+I got a techie friend to write a script to scrape the data from those sites for the car Honda City.
 The script output an excel file with the following fields

 - Year of manufacturing